whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. Clover
     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
 ## Changelog

+March 23, 2020
+- Use Finger ID-implemented VoodooInput and VoodooI2C for persistent touchpad gestures.

 March 4, 2020
 - Updated OpenCore to 0.5.6.